w3f/polkadot-wiki/docs/general/polkadot-v1.md

 ### Polkadot's Resilience

-Network decentralization is a crucial aspect when building a blockchain, but there must be a trade-off between:
+Decentralization is a crucial aspect of blockchain networks, but there is a trade-off between:

-- having an over-decentralized network that struggles to reach consensus and consumes a lot of energy to stay online, and
+- having an over-decentralized network that struggles to reach consensus and consumes a lot of energy to operate, and
-- having an under-decentralized network that reaches consensus fast at the expense of being centralized and trivial to attack.
+- having a network that reaches consensus fast at the expense of being centralized, making it trivial to manipulate or attack.

-Ideally, a network should be decentralized enough to make it practically impossible for someone to stop all nodes and take the network down.
-So, **decentralization is a tool while the goal is resilience**, which is achieved by additionally providing on-chain treasury and governance mechanism allowing continuous financial incentives for the network's participants without intermediaries or centralized entities being able to stop the network's progress.
+Ideally, a network should be decentralized "enough" to make it practically impossible for someone to exert manipulative or malicious influence on the network.
+So, **decentralization is a tool while the goal is resilience**, which is achieved by additionally providing on-chain treasury and governance mechanism allowing continuous incentives for the network's participants without relying on intermediaries or centralized entities.

-Currently, Polkadot 1.0 achieve resilience through the followings:
+Currently, Polkadot 1.0 achieve resilience through the following strategies:

-- The stake per validator is maximized and evenly distributed across validators.
+- Nominated Proof of Staking (NPoS) where the stake per validator is maximized and evenly distributed across validators.
 - The [1KV program](./thousand-validators.md) aims to incentivize new operators to become network participants and further increase physical (how many validator nodes per service provider) and social decentralization (how many validator nodes per operator).
 Those can be explored with the